-Signs shall incorporate pronounced glare-free colour contrast.
+Signs shall incorporate pronounced alare-free colour contrast.
 A minimum contrast of 70% light reflectance is required.
 For signs, the most visible colours are white or yellow on a black, charcoal or other dark background, such as brown, dark blue, dark green or purple.
 Black lettering on white is also acceptable, although less readable than the reverse.
-Unacceptable background colours are light grey and pastel colours.
-Red lettering on a black background is also unacceptable.
+Signage should avoid using the colour combinations yellow/grey, yellow/white, blue/ green, red/green, black/violet, or red/black, since these combinations are unreadable for people with various visual conditions (i.e. colour blindness.)